rmtew/peasauce/README.md

 Currently Peasauce is prototyped in Python using wxPython to display it's user interface.
 The only installation you need to do, is to ensure the following prerequisites are installed on your computer.

 1. Download and install [Python 2.7](http://python.org/download/) for your platform.
-2. Download and install [wxPython for Python 2.7](http://www.wxpython.org/download.php) for your platform.
+2. Download and install [PySide for Python 2.7](http://www.pyside.org/) for your platform.

 ## Usage

 With the prerequisites installed, and with the source code that accompanies this file on hand, you should be able to run Peasauce.
 Note that you will need either Amiga, X68000 or Atari ST executable files to load into it.
 You can obtain many Amiga programs from [aminet.net](http://aminet.net).
 Some Amiga programs are archived using now obscure compression programs, but if you also download and install [7zip](www.7-zip.org) you should be able to extract files from within them.

 Method 1 (any platform):
-* Enter the "python" directory and run the "run.py" Python script.
+* Enter the "python" directory and run the "qtui.py" Python script.

 Method 2 (Windows):
 * Run "run.bat".